Activity Available Online:

 The staff at the IJMSC, CMSC, NPA, and Delaware Media Group who are in a position to influence content have disclosed no relevant financial relationships.

 In order to receive CME/CNE credit, participants must:

-1) Review the continuing education information, including learning objectives and author disclosures.
+Review the CME/CNE information, including learning objectives and author disclosures.

 Statements of Credit are awarded upon successful completion of the post-test with a passing score of >70% and the evaluation.